Prepare to Take the Exam

 Reviewing the Candidate Study Guide is a great way to begin preparing for the exam.
 It includes information about preparation recommendations, the Examination Content Outline, example topics and questions, and selected preparation resources.

 - See Appendix 1 of the Applicant and Candidate Handbook for the Examination Content Outline.
-The Examination Content Outline lists the KSAs considered necessary for competency in the field of medical writing and the approximate percentage of exam questions that will come from each area of the outline.
-All exam questions relate directly to the knowledge, skills, and abilities (KSAs) linked to the 5 domains of the content outline (Gathering, Evaluating, Organizing, Interpreting, and Presenting).
+The outline lists the knowledge, skills, and abilities (KSAs) considered necessary for competency in the field of medical writing and the approximate percentage of exam questions that will come from each area of the outline.
+All exam questions relate directly to the KSAs linked to the 5 domains of the content outline (Gathering, Evaluating, Organizing, Interpreting, and Presenting).

 Up Next: Recertify and Maintain Your MWC® Credential